 All health care workers (HCWs) including those working in remote Aboriginal communities in South Australia.
 See information on the HCW immunisation requirements in South Australia.

 Additional information on these persons at occupational risk is available from the Australian Government Department of Health.

 To receive any of the recommended vaccines, please contact your doctor, local council or community health centre to arrange an appointment.
 For further information on vaccine providers, see the Immunisation services page.

 Individuals will need to establish whether the recommended vaccines will be self or employer funded.
-There will be a cost for the vaccines and there may be a cost for the appointment with the immunisation provider.
+There may be a cost for the vaccines and also a cost for the appointment with the immunisation provider.

-For those occupations listed requiring Q Fever vaccinations, please contact a provider listed on the Approved Q Fever Vaccination Providers in South Australia (PDF 109KB)
+For those occupations requiring Q Fever vaccinations, please contact an approved Q Fever vaccination provider.

-For further information on vaccines, immunisation programs please contact your local doctor, immunisation provider or refer to the Australian Immunisation Handbook.
+For further information on vaccines and immunisation programs please contact your local doctor, immunisation provider or refer to the Australian Immunisation Handbook.